1 9 6 3 – 1 9 6 6 (UK)

 The first show aired at 7 pm on Friday 9 August 1963 and was presented by Keith Fordyce and David Gell, with 200 kids in the studio.

 Originally only broadcast in the London area, over the next three years, Ready, Steady, Go! proved to be quite simply the best television pop show ever, combining its unique atmosphere and vitality with the best sounds around.

 It made stars of singer Donovan and a 19-year-old ‘typical teenager’ from Streatham, South London – Cathy McGowan.

 Elkan Allan, the man behind Ready, Steady, Go! remembered “she was awfully gauche and raw and desperately nervous, but she was worth taking on because she was obviously terribly switched on in a teenage way”.

-The young girl, who constantly flicked her hair out of her eyes, soon became known as ‘Queen of the Mods’ and received 600 fan letters a week, and you could buy Cathy McGowan shirts, jeans, stockings and even a movable doll.
+The pelmet-fringed young girl, who constantly flicked her hair out of her eyes, soon became known as ‘Queen of the Mods’ and received 600 fan letters a week, and you could buy Cathy McGowan shirts, jeans, stockings and even a movable doll.

 The programme’s look slowly changed, drawing on the world of pop art to dress the studio walls with giant paintings, collages and Mod symbols like arrows and targets.

 A 1964 spin-off series featured the RSG! team in a talent competition show called Ready, Steady – Win! searching for new pop talent.
 The panel of judges changed constantly but included Brian Epstein, Bill Haley, Lulu, Mick Jagger, Helen Shapiro and Brian Matthew.

 Each week, six groups participated in a contest to find the best new beat combo, with £1,000 of musical equipment on offer as the top prize, followed by a second prize of a £750 van and £250 of clothes for third place.